AlexGraikos/food_volume_estimation/README.md

 # Food volume estimation
-Using a monocular depth prediction network to estimate the food volume in an input image.
+Utilizing deep learning to estimate the food volume in an input image.

 ## Method
 #### Depth Network Training
 A depth estimation network is trained using monocular video sequences, as suggested by [Godard et al.](https://arxiv.org/pdf/1806.01260.pdf).
 The sequences for this purpose are obtained from the [EPIC-Kitchens](http://epic-kitchens.github.io/) dataset, which includes more than fifty hours of egocentric, food handling videos.
-To improve predictions, the network is afterwards fine-tuned on a [food videos dataset](http://link-to-food-videos.com), captured by lab staff.
+To improve predictions, the network is afterwards fine-tuned on a [food videos dataset](https://drive.google.com/open?id=1IE1s7aWVpynwrdJFeYlJxb3n80VKqxxL), captured by smartphone cameras.

 ![Depth Network Training](/assets/readme_assets/depth_train.png)

 ### Segmentation Network Training
-A [Mask RCNN](https://arxiv.org/pdf/1703.06870.pdf) instance segmentation network is trained to predict the food object segmentation mask.
+A [Mask RCNN](https://arxiv.org/pdf/1703.06870.pdf) instance segmentation network is trained to predict the various food object segmentation masks.
 Pre-trained weights on the [COCO](http://cocodataset.org/#home) dataset are fine-tuned using the [UNIMIB2016 Food Database](http://www.ivl.disco.unimib.it/activities/food-recognition/), with individual classes aggregated into a single food class to compensate for the limited number of images.
 The Mask RCNN implementation is taken from [matterport](https://github.com/matterport/Mask_RCNN).

 #### Volume Estimation
-The food input image is passed through the depth and segmentation networks to predict the depth map and food object mask respectively.
+The food input image is passed through the depth and segmentation networks to predict the depth map and food object masks respectively.
 These outputs, along with the camera intrinsics, generate a point cloud on which the volume estimation is perfomed.
+Experimentally, there is also an option to scale the predicted depth map with a prior plate diameter.
+The plate detection used for this purpose is based on [this implementation](https://github.com/horiken4/ellipse-detection) of the "Very Fast Ellipse Detection for Embedded Vision Applications" algorithm.

 ![Volume Estimation](/assets/readme_assets/vol_est.png)

 ## Requirements
-(Have to review this section)
 The code is written and tested in ```python 3.6 ```.
 The required pip packages for running the volume estimation script are:
 ```
 numpy==1.16.3